Campaign of the Month: October 2017

 In addition, there are three types of titles accorded to each member: titles of esteem, titles of tribute and titles of function, which describe, respectively, who you are, how important you are to the covenant and what you do.
 Everyone bears a title of esteem, but the only acceptable way to append a title of tribute or function to your name is to earn it.

 When two Invictus vampires meet for the first time, it is considered proper for them to be introduced by a third party who makes use of both members’ full titles, helping each to understand their comparative rankings and determine how they will comport themselves.
-If a third party is unavailable and withdrawal is unavoidable, the vampire who has initiated the meeting (even if it is accidental) is expected to introduce herself with full title and allow the other to respond in kind.
+If a third party is unavailable and withdrawal is unavoidable, the vampire who has initiated the meeting (even if it is accidental) is expected to introduce themselves with full title and allow the other to respond in kind.

 Titles of Esteem

 Titles of esteem are the most common in the covenant—every neonate gains one the moment the Embrace takes hold.
-They are also the most malleable, changing with age and with the nature of a vampire’s relationship to his local compatriots.
+They are also the most malleable, changing with age and with the nature of a vampire’s relationship to their local compatriots.

 Of course, these simple titles do not usually paint a complete enough picture on their own, so they are subject to a number of variations based on clan relations and blood ties to the speaker.